Ouse Valley Park

 Water Mills have been a feature of the Ouse river valley since the Domesday Book surveys in 1086.
 Those at Wolverton Mill and Stony Stratford would have been extended and rebuilt many times over the centuries.
 The Stratford mill was destroyed by fire in 1985 but was rebuilt on the original floor plan as private apartments.
 Its millrace, which had long been dammed and practically static, has now been reopened.
 Wolverton Mill was last rebuilt in the 18th century and is now under private ownership.

-The Iron Trunk Aqueduct carries the Grand Union Canal over the Ouse at 10.8 metres and connects Wolverton and Cosgrove.
+The Iron Trunk Aqueduct carries the Grand Union Canal 11 metres over the Ouse and connects Wolverton and Cosgrove.
 The Grand Union Canal was built between 1793 and 1805 to link London and Birmingham, carrying a wide range of goods in horse-drawn narrow boats.
-The canal has a waterside path and is popular route for walking, cycling, and pleasure boating.
+The canal has a waterside path and is a popular route for walking, cycling, and pleasure boating.
 There are steps up to the canal from the riverside walk and a narrow tunnel originally used for cattle which takes the path under the canal.

 Holy Trinity Church stands on what was formerly the site of Wolverton Motte and Bailey (the large mound behind the church is all that remains currently).
 This was built in 1100 AD by the Wolverton family, who made it the centre of their extensive estate.
 The remains of the other estate buildings and the homes of the villagers who worked it can still be seen in the lumps and bumps across the fields both east and west of the church.